 A budget is a plan of action for a specified period of time in the future.
 In community budgeting, O&M costs are planned for the upcoming year.
-The CAO will prepare a draft CMP (including budget) and provide information for council's review, to support council's budget discussions (see the Community Management Plan Development Manual for further information on preparation of a CMP).
+The CAO will prepare a draft CMP and provide information for council's review, to support council's budget discussions (see the Community Management Plan Manual for further information on preparation of a CMP).
 The budget process involves determining the activities that are to occur per the CMP.
 The estimated cost of these activities are grouped under the account which most accurately describes the revenue or expenditure and totalled.
-Preparation of the CMP and budget must be based on the most reliable information available at the time, which requires thorough investigation, study, research and consultation with community employees.
-The budget is part of the CMP, which council will present to community residents at a public meeting.
-The department releases funding based on receipt of the overall CMP from the community which must be complete.
+Preparation of the CMP and budget must be based on the most reliable information available at the time, which requires thorough investigation, study, research and consultation with community employees and the department.
+The operating budget is part of the CMP, which council will present to community residents at a public meeting (this is different than a regular or special meeting of council) and must be held in accordance with s.
+130 of the act.
+The department releases funding based on receipt of the overall CMP from the community which must be complete (see Policy F2 - Local Government Services Program for reporting requirements).